Swallowtail23/mtgc/README.md

 Note 2G sizing is based on 4G or more server RAM.

 #### Initial database population ####
+Check you have required database setup, and that the database user can use the database.

 On the server's console, from the 'bulk' folder, run:

 - ```php scryfall_bulk.php all```